moserhof/roman-converter/README.md

 # Roman Numeral Converter à la React

-#### Convert a number into a Roman Numeral with speeds bordering on liquid lightening 🌊 ⚡
+#### Convert a number into a Roman Numeral - conversion speeds on par with liquid lightening 🌊 ⚡

 💽 💽 💽
 1. **_React_**